-On purchasing a site at Capestone, both the owner and designer of the proposed home should become fully acquainted with these Design Guidelines and Standards, together with the current Local Authority requirements and the relevant Development Approval including approved drawings.
+Congratulations on purchasing a site at Capestone.

+Both you, as the owner, and the builder/designer of new home should become fully acquainted with these Design Guidelines and Standards which should be read in conjunction with the current Moreton Bay Regional Council Dwelling House Code requirements and the relevant Development Approval including approved drawings for your stage.